skynettechnologies/odoo-allinoneaccessibilitypro/README.md

 [`All in One Accessibility introduction`](https://www.youtube.com/watch?v=PPQMWSzroAA) - introduction of All in One Accessibility widget .

-### Features of Odoo All In One Accessibility Pro Version: (It includes all the features of the Free Version + additional features as below)
+### Features of Odoo All In One Accessibility Pro:

 **Content Adjustments**